-Bill Korn is our Chief Financial Officer.
-Mr. Korn joined CareCloud as our Chief Financial Officer in July 2013.
+Bill Korn has served as a member of our Board of Directors since October 2023.
+Prior to becoming a director, Mr. Korn served as our Chief Financial Officer since July 2013, became Chief Strategy Officer in May 2023 and retired in October 2023.
 Prior to joining CareCloud, Mr. Korn served as the Chief Financial Officer for six other early-stage technology businesses.
 From January 2013 until he joined us, Mr. Korn served as the Chief Financial Officer of SnapOne, Inc., a developer of cloud-based applications for mobile devices, and from June 2012 until December 2012, Mr. Korn performed private advisory work.
 Prior to that, from August 2002 to June 2012, Mr. Korn was the Chief Financial Officer of Antenna Software, Inc. Earlier in his career, Mr. Korn spent ten years with IBM, where he served on the senior management team that created IBM's services strategy in the 1990s.
 Currently, Mr. Korn serves on the Board of Jerash Holdings (US), Inc. (Nasdaq: JRSH), where he is Chairman of the Audit Committee.
 Mr. Korn received his Bachelor of Arts in Economics magna cum laude from Harvard College and his Master of Business Administration from Harvard Business School.